 Conservation

 When people step off trail, they are likely trampling plant life or habitats.
-Some of this plant life may be endangered or act as the main food source.
+Some of this plant life may be endangered or act as a key food source.
 Trails also help mitigate issues like erosion.

 Safety